sergio-abu/FARM-stack/README.md

-# Simple REST API made using fastAPI, React and MongoDB
+# REST API made using fastAPI, React and MongoDB
+#### it is a simple todo application